Chains74/CI-MS1/README.md

 FA was used to add icons on the Skills page for the Support and Development section headings.
 It was also utilised for the Github and LinkedIn social links in the footer.

 - [Atom](https://atom.io/):
-I used Atom as my editing environment as I like the ability to customise it to aid my worklfow through adding Atom packages to the editor.
+I used Atom as my editing environment as I like the ability to customise it to aid my workflow through installing packages in the editor.

 - [Adobe CC 2020](https://www.adobe.com/):
 I used Adobe Photoshop and Illustrator to manipulate the icons and images used on the website.

 - [Github](https://github.com/):
 I utilised Git and Github to control and commit changes made to the site using the Github package in Atom and the Github desktop application.

 - [Github Desktop](https://github.com/desktop/desktop):
-I used Github Desktop to push and fetch files to and from the Projects Online repository.
+I used Github Desktop to push and fetch files to and from the Projects online repository.

 - [W3C Markup Validation Service](https://validator.w3.org/):
 I used the W3 online Markup validation tool to check my HTML code and then fixed any issues that arised.